 I call them "sticks", rather than whips, because of the way I intend for them to be used.
 The most valuable feature of these sticks over others is the large cap, which makes them nearly impossible to drop.
 I remove the popper from the end, as it serves no useful purpose for me since I have no intention of using them as whips.
 You can hold a pair along with the reins, one in each hand, with a wide rein position, and apply a tap behind the leg following a leg cue.
 Much more effective than spurs for introducing a horse to lateral work.
 I purchased mine from Horse Tack Co..
 I use the 39 inch length for our quarter horses.

-The finger quirt hangs on the back of your middle finger - quick action, always available, and you will never drop it!
+The finger whip hangs on the back of your middle finger, hands stay free for the reins - quick action, always available, and you will never drop it!

 People at the clinics often ask how my horses are shod.
 The answer is: St.Croix lite rims in front, and St.Croix lite plains behind.
 The hinds are turned back at the heel about 1/2 inch, straight back under the bulbs of the heels, so as to increase the length of the base of support, and the toe is beveled to approximate the bevel of a natural rim shoe.
 I will shoe them all like this unless a horse has a problem slipping behind.
 I feel it is good to allow a little give and slip behind, as it is easier on their hocks.
 In the very rare case of a horse slipping, I will use lite rims behind as well as in front.